Shenfield High School

 Shenfield High School is a coeducational 11-18 secondary school located in Shenfield, Essex, England.
 It has over 1200 students on roll, including 300 in the sixth form.
 It opened in 1962, celebrating its 50th anniversary in 2012.
 It converted to academy status in February 2012.

-Headteachers

-The school has had 5 headteachers in its 60 years: Tom Harry, Peter Osborne, John Fairhurst, Carole Herman, and Claire Costello.

 School buildings

 The school has a number of buildings, having one of the largest total areas of any school in the local area in order to cope with its 1,500 pupils.
 It has a total of 10 academic buildings, as well as a large sports centre, formerly owned by Brentwood Borough Council.

 School grounds

 The school itself has over 20 acre of playing fields, which are used for breaktime recreation and physical education, as well as extracurricular activities.
 The school also has a gymnasium, 25 meter indoor swimming pool, a fitness room, 8 indoor rowing ergs and a 5 badminton court sports hall.
 As well as being host to local basketball club Champions Academy, EBL division 1 side the London Leopards also play fixtures in the sports hall on occasions.
 The school also has an expansive playground, which includes facilities for tennis nets to be erected for P.E. or club use.
 A large 3G astroturf pitch with associated changing and hospitality facilities was completed in 2010 and officially opened by England Women's football manager Hope Powell.

 The school has a number of buildings as well as a large sports centre.
 An extension to one block was completed in September 2013 housing study facilities for the school's 6th Form as well as a new drama studio.